-Typically, the first ten to fifteen minutes of class were utilized to discuss students’ questions about business plan components that were the topic during that class.
+Typically, the first 10–15 minutes of class were utilized to discuss students’ questions about business plan components that were the topic during that class.
 All students presented to the class a progress update on their business plans.
 This allowed students to provide one another with rich feedback and suggestions in tackling components of the plan.
-The instructors often placed students into dyads or triads for 20-30 minutes and asked students to provide thoughtful, yet honest feedback on their partners’ work.
+The instructors often placed students into dyads or triads for 20–30 minutes and asked students to provide thoughtful, yet honest feedback on their partners’ work.
 As this occurred, the instructors would listen in and provide strategic feedback in attempts to promote group interaction and group problem-solving.
 The class would reconvene and present overlying concerns that ran across business plans and consider how these concerns might be addressed in the next iteration of the plan.
 In the latter weeks of the course, the instructors invited several guest speakers to talk about their experiences in private practice.
-Class generally ended with a discussion of the upcoming aspect of the business plan to be developed, how students might approach this exercise, brainstorming of resources that might assist students and in answering questions.
+Class generally ended with a discussion of the upcoming aspect of the business plan, how students might approach this exercise, and brainstorming of resources that might assist students in answering questions.

 Course Effectiveness: A Qualitative Exploration

 Collectively, students articulated that they benefited from the conversational and practical tone of the class, profited from developing a business plan in their interest area regardless of whether the student was a second-year master’s student or a seasoned counselor and desired a more robust bridge to connect business-related information to their plans.
-If one is considering teaching such a course, the points below may provide clarity and guidance into making decisions as to the structure of the course and how to facilitate student learning in this rather non-traditional approach to education.
+If one is considering teaching such a course, the points below may provide clarity and guidance for making decisions as to the structure of the course and how to facilitate student learning in this rather nontraditional approach to education.

 Students further commented on how learning and applying business concepts were less familiar to them compared to counseling concepts.
 Students found the Grodzki (2000) text to be written in accessible language and characterized as inspirational in the way business concepts were clearly translated.
-Students further described Grodzki’s writing as inspiring, provoking them to “dream big,” and a text one “would have picked up in the bookstore.”
+Students further described Grodzki’s writing as inspiring, provoking them to “dream big,” and a text that one “would have picked up in the bookstore.”
 Conversely, students (and instructors) described the Katz and Green II (2011) reading as more challenging as it was written as a textbook for business school majors.
 One student indicated her preference for an “entrepreneurship for dummies kind of book” that would allow her to access and understand business concepts more readily.
 Such feedback suggested to the instructors that in future offerings of the course reader-friendly texts that are related to counseling and fostering students’ confidence are important.
 Less technical information may be a better fit for counseling students who are often at an early stage of business knowledge.
-For example, a very accessible text targeted toward an owner-operated entrepreneurial start-up such as The Big Book of Small Business (Gegax, 2007) appears ideal.
+For example, a very accessible text targeted toward an owner-operated entrepreneurial startup such as The Big Book of Small Business (Gegax, 2007) appears ideal.